ScilifelabDataCentre/dds_cli/docs/index.rst

 How to test the web interface
 ==============================
-The DDS web interface can be found at https://delivery.scilifelab.se/.
+The DDS web interface can be found at https://delivery.scilifelab.se/ (if you're met with an error message, try https://dds.dckube.scilifelab.se/ ).
 There will only be a log in page and the possibility of requesting a password change.
 A guide on how to test out the existing web can be found :ref:`here<web>`.

 Command documentation and guide
 ================================